Lessons You’ll learn

 From a day on the green, blissful spa body wraps and wild water park rides, Denarau Island truly has something for everyone.

 Located on the water’s edge, Port Denarau is the bustling heartbeat of this tiny island.
-A quick trip aboard the Bula bus gets you there fast leaving loads of time to track down a cute kaftan (and other holiday essentials) in the shops or indulge in a decadent spa facial.
+A quick trip aboard the Bula Bus gets you there fast leaving loads of time to track down a cute kaftan (and other holiday essentials) in the shops or indulge in a decadent spa facial.
 There’s also a great selection of restaurants offering tempting eats like sushi, burgers, spicy curries and succulent seafood platters.

 Port Denarau Marina is also your gateway to the fabulous Mamanuca and Yasawa Islands and you’ll find ferries, water taxis, boat charters and cruise ships waiting to whisk you away to chill out at an island beach club, visit a floating bar or snorkel off secluded sandbars.